cyang-05/Cafe-Chronicles/README.md

-Credits
+Credits:
-Developed by Chiashi Yang, Victoria Borges, Kiara Sunil Singh Created as part of a course project in CSC120, Smith College
+- Developed by Chiashi Yang, Victoria Borges, Kiara Sunil Singh
+- Created as part of a course project in CSC120, Smith College